tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/install-contrail-vRO-plugin.rst

 5. Click the :guilabel:`Tenant` tab to define tenant information.

-   In the :guilabel:`Tenant` field, enter the name of the Contrail tenant.
+   In the :guilabel:`Tenant` field, enter the name of the TF tenant.

    |Figure 10: Tenant Tab|

 6. Click :guilabel:`Submit` to establish connection.

-   Once you connect Contrail vRO to the Contrail Controller, you use Contrail workflows to make configuration changes to Contrail.
+   Once you connect TF vRO to the Tungsten Fabric Controller, you use TF workflows to make configuration changes to TF.

-Deploying Contrail vRO Plugin
+Deploying TF vRO plugin
 -----------------------------

-You can deploy the Contrail plugin in any Java Virtual Machine (JVM) compatible environment and load it on an active vRO instance.
+You can deploy the TF plugin in any Java Virtual Machine (JVM) compatible environment and load it on an active vRO instance.

 .. |Figure 1: vCenter SSO service page| image:: images/s007052.png
 .. |Figure 2: Orchestrator Control Center| image:: images/s007053.png